 ACT plans to expand its client base to below international level, looking at club athletes.
 Thomas tools will continue to be used alongside the social media and public speaking training that ACT also offers its athletes.
 "It is the use of Thomas tools in recruitment that really inform the matchmaking process."
 Moore says.

 Psychometrics is absolutely essential for us as a business to put the right person with the right company.
-It really does minimize the risks and room for error, bearing in mind we’re trying to place someone who is mid-30s, who hasn’t got a lot of time to make mistakes, and who wants to get to a top level fast.
+It really does minimise the risks and room for error, bearing in mind we’re trying to place someone who is mid-30s, who hasn’t got a lot of time to make mistakes, and who wants to get to a top level fast.